SergioPeterson/VoidFormer/README.md

 # VoidFormer
-A fully functional Transformer architecture for Reinforcement Learning
+A self-made fully functional Transformer architecture for translation from Spanish <-> English